 - Sitting weird

-Another spontaneous habit of ballet dancers is to stretch on the sofa when watching TV.
+Another spontaneous habit of ballet dancers is stretching on the sofa while watching TV.
 What’s wrong with doing planks or some other strengthening exercises?
 But the sofa is too soft for this, so they often end up on the floor, the most suitable support.
 They simply can’t sit still and stop stretching and strengthening.

 - Analyzing people’s feet